Jerova Vas: History

 The economy of the village was traditionally tied to farming, especially raising potatoes and grain.
 Animal husbandry was also important and milk was sold to Grosuplje and Ljubljana.
 A water main was installed to Jerova Vas from Black Valley (Črna dolina) near Dobje in 1910.
 Jerova Vas was annexed by the town of Grosuplje in 1971, ending its existence as an independent settlement.

+Cultural heritage

+There is a chapel-shrine in Jerova Vas dating from the last quarter of the 19th century.
+It is dedicated to the Virgin Mary and stands on the southwest edge of the village.
+The shrine has a pyramidal Gothic revival roof, and the front is open and supported by columns.